Is Prince William And Kate Middleton’s Marriage In Trouble? Royal Couple Reportedly Undergoing Couples Therapy

 New reports allege that Prince William and Kate Middleton’s marriage is in need of serious help, as the royal couple continues to deal with the fallout from William’s controversial ski trip from earlier this year.

-Reports of Prince William being “in the doghouse” with his wife began to emerge in March, after the prince had returned home from a ski trip with his male friends, Vanity Fair wrote in March.
-During that trip, William was notably sighted and filmed having a good time and partying with his friends, but the footage was notorious mainly for two things — William’s “dad dancing” just hours before other royals were due to attend Commonwealth Day service, and what looked like the prince flirting with a “mystery woman.”
+Reports of Prince William being “in the doghouse” with his wife began to emerge in March after the prince had returned home from a ski trip with his male friends, Vanity Fair wrote in March.
+During that trip, William was notably filmed having a good time and partying with his friends, but the footage was notorious mainly for two things — William’s “dad dancing” just hours before other royals were due to attend Commonwealth Day service and what looked like the prince flirting with a “mystery woman.”

 Vanity Fair added that William’s decision to skip Commonwealth Day service was especially controversial, as his grandmother Queen Elizabeth respects the date as “one of the most important in the royal calendar.”

-The Vanity Fair report, as well as others that came out around that time, mostly didn’t hint at any cracks in Prince William and Kate Middleton’s marriage, though they did suggest that William may be in trouble for apparently being caught in such an embarrassing situation.
-Now, a new report from Radar Online hints that Kate hasn’t quite gotten over the now-two-month-old debacle, and that William has just agreed to couples therapy in an attempt to salvage the marriage.
+The Vanity Fair report, as well as others that came out around that time, mostly didn’t hint at any cracks in Prince William and Kate Middleton’s marriage, though they did suggest that William may be in trouble after apparently being caught in such an embarrassing situation.
+Now, a new report from Radar Online hints that Kate hasn’t quite gotten over the now-two-month-old debacle and that William has agreed to couples therapy in an attempt to salvage the marriage.

 According to the publication, Kate’s reaction to her husband’s supposed partying may have been worse than she had let on in public.